 20.3.1 The Town may make major temporary repairs on a private way in the Town.
-Such repairs shall be made only after a petition has been filed in the office of the board of selectmen.
+Such repairs shall be made only after a petition has been filed in the office of the Select Board.
 Such petition shall identify the repairs to be made and shall be signed by the owners of no less than fifty (50) percent of the lineal frontage of said way.
-Following the submission of said petition, the board of selectmen shall conduct a public hearing, at which hearing interested persons may present evidence relative to the petition.
+Following the submission of said petition, the Select Board shall conduct a public hearing, at which hearing interested persons may present evidence relative to the petition.